How to Spool a Baitcaster With Braid

 Open the bail on your baitcaster reel.
 Thread the line through the guides and wrap it around the spool.
 Secure the line with a knot, trimming excess.
 Close the bail, and begin winding the handle to gather the line evenly.

-Want to learn more about Reeling Tips?
-This post could provide more insights.
+Curious about Reeling Tips?
+We've got more info in this linked article.
 How to Use a Zebco 33 Reel

 How Tight Should Braid Be Spooled?